okta/terraform-provider-oktapam/docs/resources/security_policy.md

 Required:

-- `acr_values` (String) The authentication context class reference value used to defines a specific set of assurance level requirements that the protected resource requires.
+- `acr_values` (String) The authentication context class reference (ACR) for this policy.
+This defines a specific set of assurance level requirements required by a protected resource.
-- `reauth_frequency_in_seconds` (Number) The number of seconds a successful MFA is valid for before requiring another MFA to access the resource again.
+- `reauth_frequency_in_seconds` (Number) The number of seconds an MFA verification remains valid.
+After this time users need to reauthenticate before they can open new connections to resources.
+Defining a value of `0` requires users to authenticate for every connection.